 Complete your Bachelor’s and Master’s Degree in just 5 years

 We train leaders.
-Prepare to serve as a reserve officer in our ROTC programs.
+Prepare to serve as a reserve officer in our ROTC program.
 Our minor will also solidify your combat advantage.

 It’s a calling, not necessarily a decision.
 Just ask our students.
 We come from all different walks of life — military, corrections, family therapists — all to help others.